Whale Watching in Sydney: A Comprehensive Guide

 Cape Banks – La Perouse

-Getting there: Take the L94 bus from Museum Station and hike to the headland.
+Getting there: Catch the L94 bus from Museum Station (accessible service) and walk to the headland

 Cape Solander – Kurnell